 Applications are submitted online.
 After submission, your application will route to your department chair/head and then to your dean for approval.
 Once your application has been approved, it will route to the IAS for consideration.
 We hope to make decisions on fellowship recipients by the beginning of the spring semester.

-If you have questions about the Faculty Fellows Program, the suitability of your project for the program, or the content of your application, please contact IAS Director Jennifer Gunn at [email protected] or 612-626-5149.
-If you have questions about application procedures or the online application system, contact IAS Managing Director Susannah Smith at [email protected] or 612-624-2921.
+If you have questions about the Faculty Fellows Program, the suitability of your project for the program, or the content of your application, please contact IAS Director Jennifer Gunn at [email protected].
+If you have questions about application procedures or the online application system, contact IAS Managing Director Susannah Smith at [email protected].

 Powerpoint, including tips on what makes a good proposal.